hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

 Two identical queries ran into different datasources (same or different engine type) are always considered separate and occupy separate entries in the rankings.
 This can prove useful if one database endpoint is slow for some reason but not the other one(s).
 Torcs will clearly identify it from the others.

-In the example above the section `[ds0]` indicates that both queries were executed in the same data source: the data source #0.
+In the example above, the section `[ds0]` indicates that both queries were executed in the same data source: the data source #0.

 ## Query Execution Observers

 Torcs uses observers to handle query execution statistics.
-By default there's only one observer included and active when the application start: the `HighestResponseTimeRanking`.
+By default there's only one observer included and active when the application starts: the `HighestResponseTimeRanking`.
 This observer ranks the top 10 slowest queries in the application instance, and provide the details of them.

-The application can register more observers for any purpose, and can also enable or disable them programatically, including the default observer.
+The application can register more observers for other needs, and can also enable or disable them programatically.
+This includes the default observer.

 Torcs comes with three built-in observers: